 Day 1: Tehran (Arrival), Capital of Qajar and Pahlavi Dynasties

-At the beginning, we take a walk through Laleh park to National Carpet Museum.
-The musuem shines for the collection of Persian carpets since 1500 years ago..
-In addition, we will touch Contemporary Art Museum to indulge ourselves to extent our knowledge about Persian Modern Arts.
-Then, the museum contains the most valuable collection of western art out of Europe and America.
-Finally, gathering together with leaders and fellow travelers to have a brief about the tour.
+After Check-in and having a rest we take a walk through Laleh park to Carpet Museum, where shines for the collection of Persian carpets since 1500 years ago to now, then we reach Contemporary Art Museum to indulge ourselves to extent our knowledge about Persian Modern Arts and the most valuable collection of western art out of Europe and America by passing the park, after that gathering together with leaders and fellow travelers to have a brief about the tour.

 Overnight Tehran, (D).

 Royal Route Tour begins with Golestan Palace as a royal complex with over 400 years old as a brilliant and historical monuments of Tehran, which is decorated with peculiar ornaments such as tiling, mirror-works and paintings, surpassed the four kings who crowned in its majesty and now distinguished itself as a Unesco World Heritage, then taking a walk to overlook Tehran Grand Bazaar, a roofed up building with old-time architecture of passages and pathways which leave you in a puzzle which is a cultural end economic center in downtown of Tehran, after that (Sat to Tue 14:30 to 16:30) walking to Treasury of National Museum (National Jewelry Museum), where shines for the beauty of the diamonds, jewels and royal heritages, to feel kingdom lifestyle better, in the evening we keep going deep into Persia by visiting Iran National Museum as the cradle of Persia story that holds archaeological collections in two separate structures; Ancient Iran Museum and Museum of Islamic Period to present you with culture, art and history of Iran.

 Day 3: Tehran-Qazvin, Touch Qajar and Safavid Architecture